 Summing up values in excel based on conditions is the kind of logical calculation we do to get the sum based on condition.
-To perform these logic-based calculations we have a variety of functions in excel.
-When you want to sum values based on more than one criteria then we need to use SUMIFS formula in excel.
-In this article, we will guide you on how to use SUMIFS formula with multiple criteria’s.
+To perform these logic-based calculations, we have a variety of functions in excel.
+When you want to sum values based on more than one criterion, then we need to use the SUMIFS formula in excel.
+In this article, we will guide you on how to use the SUMIFS formula with multiple criteria.

 SUMIFS Formula in Excel

 SUMIFS is the improved version formula of SUMIF function in excel.
 SUMIFS allows us to match multiple criteria to sum any range of values.
-For example, if you have sale values based on city-wise across multiple months then using SUMIFS function we can get the total sales value for the particular city in the particular month.
+For example, if you have sales values based on city-wise across multiple months, then using the SUMIFS function, we can get the total sales value for the particular city in the particular month.
 In this case, City & Month are the criteria to arrive at the sales value.

 So, when the criteria to arrive, the result is single, we can use SUMIF, and in case of more than one criteria, we can use SUMIFS function.